diverdown311/Agility-2020-iRulesLX/docs/iRulesLX/module1/lab1.rst

 see a template of example code in the editor window.
 Normally you could use this example code as a starting point, but in our case we should delete all the example code from the window.
-In the Atom editor, locate the file named *ilxlab1.js* and double click it which should open it in a text editor.
+In the Atom editor, locate the file named *ilxlab1.js* within the ilxcode folder and double click it which should open it in a text editor.
 Copy and paste this into the index.js file on our BIG-IP.

 Just for reference, here is the code: